Margaret Leinen: Early life and education

-In 1969 Leinen received her Bachelor of Science degree in Geology from the University of Illinois, a master's in geological oceanography from Oregon State University in 1975, and her doctorate in oceanography in 1980 from the University of Rhode Island.
+Margaret Leinen was born in Chicago, Illinois, on 20 September 1946 to Earl John Leinen and Ester Louis Leinen.
+In 1969 Leinen earned her Bachelor of Science degree in geology from the University of Illinois, a master's degree in geological oceanography from Oregon State University in 1975, and her doctorate in oceanography in 1980 from the University of Rhode Island.